thahira97/tweeter/README.md

 ![Error when over the limit of characters](/docs/LongError.png) Shows Error when the user tries to submit the form with Inputs over the limit of characters mentioned in the counter

-Tweeter with a mobile friendly designs
+Tweeter with a mobile and tablet friendly designs
 ![Mobile-view](/docs/Mobile.png)
 ![Tablet-view](/docs/Tablet.png)